Roby railway station: Services

 For many years, Roby was closed on Sundays.
 However, from December 2006, the station gained a Sunday service, with two trains per hour to Liverpool, one train per hour to Manchester and one train per hour to Blackpool North via Wigan.
-A second hourly stopping service to and from Wigan began at the spring 2018 timetable change.
+A second hourly stopping service to and from Wigan began at the spring 2018 timetable change, but has since ceased.